jaffamonkey/current-website/src/site/terms.md

 My fee depends on the type of work you'd like me to do and length of contract.
 When outlining what your project is, please give a clear expectation of **what** you would like me to do, **when** you'd like it to be done by, and the **budget** you have available.

-As a rough, I charge £500 per day + VAT.
+As a rough guide, my standard charge is £500 per day + VAT for hands-on testing work

 ## Ongoing retainers